 As the day wears on, crowds flock on foot and by carriage to ogle the ruined building, and Dover Street is barely passable.
 A short distance away other crowds gather in and around St James’s Palace, where the Drawing Room for Queen Victoria’s official birthday continues as planned, but without Mrs Round, Miss Round and the Earl and Countess of Huntingdon.

 The Rounds and their relatives hold a crisis meeting.
-Having announced Mrs Round’s tragic demise in the newspapers they want her body retrieved, so that she can receive an appropriate burial.
+Having announced Mrs Round’s tragic demise in the newspapers, they want her body retrieved so she can receive an appropriate burial.
 There must be a way to confirm that the remains on the first-floor landing are Susan’s.
 Burying a chambermaid in the family burial vault just would not do.

 During the day the unfortunate victims are removed to the Mount Street bone house, which stands next to the burial ground belonging to the parish church of St George Hanover Square.
 They will remain there until after the inquest.